 A traumatic injury is a type of injury that happens suddenly, rather than something that is caused by a long-term health problem.
 These injuries come in many forms, including motor vehicle accidents and fights with other animals.
 Dogs who live indoors or outside are at risk of being injured by a wide variety of sources.
 If your dog is injured you should take them to the emergency vet, even if they aren’t showing signs of pain.
 There could be internal bleeding or other types of complications you cannot see.

-Insect or Snake Bite/Sting
+Dog Stung by Insect or Bit by Snake

 Indoor and outdoor dogs may come into contact with venomous insects and spiders.
 When this happens, it is possible for them to be bitten or stung.
 In some cases, these injuries may cause severe allergic reactions or toxicity, and this will require a trip to the emergency vet.